benc-uk/keycloak-helm/readme.md

 - Set the `replicaCount` to a value greater than 1
 - Set `keycloak.clustered` to _true_

-When `keycloak.clustered` is set to _true_ twothings are done by the chart:
+When `keycloak.clustered` is set to _true_ two things are done by the chart:

 - A additional headless service is created in front of the pods, allowing for DNS discovery.
 - Extra parameter is passed to the Keycloak startup script, which is `-Djgroups.dns.query`.
 This is set to point at the name of the headless service.